11 Random Forests

 Unlike other machine learning methods that may require complex changes to underlying algorithms, random forests can be relatively simply adapted to random survival forests by updating the splitting rules and terminal node predictions to those that can handle censoring and can make survival predictions.
 This chapter is therefore focused on outlining different choices of splitting rules and terminal node predictions, which can then be flexibly combined into different models.

-Survival trees and RSFs have been studied for the past four decades and whilst there are many possible splitting rules (Bou-Hamad, Larocque, and Ben-Ameur 2011), only two broad classes are commonly utilised (as judged by number of available implementations, e.g., Pölsterl (2020); Wright and Ziegler (2017); H. Ishwaran et al. (2011)).
-The first class rely on hypothesis tests, and primarily the log-rank test, to maximise dissimilarity between splits, the second class utilises likelihood-based measures.
-The first is discussed in more detail as this is common in practice and is relatively straightforward to implement and understand, moreover it has been demonstrated to outperform other splitting rules (Bou-Hamad, Larocque, and Ben-Ameur 2011).
+Survival trees and RSFs have been studied for the past four decades and whilst there are many possible splitting rules (Bou-Hamad et al. 2011), only two broad classes are commonly utilized (as judged by number of available implementations, e.g., Pölsterl 2020; Wright and Ziegler 2017; Ishwaran et al. 2011).
+The first class rely on the log-rank test to maximize dissimilarity between splits, the second class utilizes likelihood-based measures.
+The first is discussed in more detail as this is common in practice and is relatively straightforward to implement and understand, moreover it has been demonstrated to outperform other splitting rules (Bou-Hamad et al. 2011).
 Likelihood rules are more complex and require assumptions that may not be realistic, these are discussed briefly.

 where:

-The log-rank score rule (Hothorn and Lausen 2003) is a standardized version of the log-rank rule that could be considered as a splitting rule, though simulation studies have demonstrated non-significant improvements in predictive performance when comparing the two (B. H. Ishwaran et al. 2008).
+The log-rank score rule (Hothorn and Lausen 2003) is a standardized version of the log-rank rule that could be considered as a splitting rule, though simulation studies have not demonstrated significant improvements in predictive performance when comparing the two (Ishwaran et al. 2008).
 Alternative dissimiliarity measures and tests have also been suggested as splitting rules, including modified Kolmogorov-Smirnov test and Gehan-Wilcoxon tests (Ciampi et al. 1988).
 Simulation studies have demonstrated that both of these may have higher power and produce ‘better’ results than the log-rank statistic (Fleming et al. 1980), however neither appears to be commonly used.

 Alternative Splitting Rules